AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/Jellium.md

 The expansion of $\log Z$ involves only those diagrams forming a <strong>single connected component </strong>.
 </p>

 Let's see how this works by evaluating the second order contribution to the free energy.
+According to the linked cluster theorem, this involves the diagrams

+We will focus on the first of these.
+The reason for this is that for Coulomb interactions, this causes the biggest headache.
+To see what the problem is, let's first write out the

+The reason becomes clear when we consider the momenta associated with each line in the diagram.

 ## The Hubbard--Stratonovich Transformation